Last modified on Saturday, February 17 2007.

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
 This is associated with an increased risk of early greying of the hair. (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-This is associated with an increased risk of T-cell lymphoma (
+This is associated with an increased risk of hypertrichosis (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
 This is associated with immunodeficiency. (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-This is associated with an increased risk of nonlymphoid neoplasms (
+This is associated with increased cellular sensitivity to ionizing radiation. (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
 Most people with ataxia-telangiectasia have normal intellectual development. (